Key takeaways

-It's a great mortgage feature but access to redraw money can be limited and depends on your loan and the lender's rules.
-Redraw is different to an offset account and doesn't give you the same level of control over your cash.
+- Redraw is different to an offset account and doesn't give you the same level of control over your cash.

-Not every home loan offers redraw, although it is a fairly common loan feature.
 Redraw is more common on variable home loans and less common on fixed rate loans.
 Not every loan allows you to make extra repayments in the first place, let alone redraw them.

 The benefits of home loan redraw

-Extra repayments means less interest
+1. Extra repayments means less interest – so you own your home sooner

-But if you paid an extra $100 a month from the start of the loan term you'd repay the loan in 28 years and one month rather than 30 years and you'd save $12,387 in interest.
+But if you paid an extra $100 a month from the start of the loan term you'd repay the loan in 28 years and 1 month rather than 30 years and you'd save $12,387 in interest.

-Spend the money when you need it
+2. Spend the money when you need it

-Redraw allows you to make extra repayments and therefore pay less interest while also giving you the option to spend this money if you need it.
+Redraw allows you to make extra repayments and therefore pay less interest, while also giving you the option to spend this money if you need it.
 Now of course, if you spend your extra repayments you lose the full benefit of paying less interest.

-Another downside to home loan redraw is that extra repayments aren't your money.
+One downside to home loan redraw is that extra repayments aren't your money.
 Once paid, the money belongs to your lender.
 A redraw facility means that your lender allows you to take the money back out.

 This is a disadvantage because lenders have different rules about redraw.
 A lender may stipulate a minimum or maximum redraw amount per month.
 This gives you less control over the money.
 Lenders may also charge fees or require you to redraw online only (some lenders, especially online lenders, don't have bank branches).

 And your lender can restrict your redraw access in any way they want.
-A few years ago the Commonwealth Bank made headlines when it announced that it was going to slowly reduce the amount of extra repayments a borrower can access over time to ensure that the loan is repaid.
+A few years ago, the Commonwealth Bank made headlines when it announced that it was going to slowly reduce the amount of extra repayments a borrower can access over time to ensure that the loan is repaid.
 In effect, this meant that a borrower couldn't access 100% of their extra repayments.

-ME Bank announced something similar but abandoned the plan due to customer outrage.
+ME Bank announced something similar, but abandoned the plan due to customer outrage.

 A 100% offset account is a similar mortgage feature to a redraw.
 You put money in the offset account and it reduces your interest charges exactly like extra repayments.
 And you can spend the money in your account any way you like.
 This is similar to redraw.